beauty looks 7 Dotting Tool Alternatives To Help You Create Cute Nail Designs

 It only tracks that if a pen can be used as a dotting tool, so can a pencil!
 Contrary to what you might think, a blunter pencil will work better to create nice, rounded dots.

 Design to try: Paint your nails as per usual, then load up the tip of the pencil and start creating dots.
-To take your design to the next level, add another layer of circles on top.
-To layer dots without them covering each other completely, for your second round, put less polish on the pencil.
-Less polish means the dot will be smaller.
+Take your design to the next level by adding another layer of circles on top.
+To layer dots without them covering each other completely, for your second round, put less polish on the pencil so the dot will be smaller.

 Unbend a paperclip, and you’ll have a new favorite nail art tool.

-Design to try: Start with a half-moon manicure.
-This refers to nails with a semi-circle shape painted at the base.
+Design to try: Start with a half-moon manicure with a semi-circle shape painted at the base.
 Now, we’re going to turn those half-moons into eyes.
-This design is perfect for Halloween.
 Pick up a lot of blue polish with the paperclip and use it to make a big dot.
 If the dot isn’t big enough, you can blend a few dots together into one.
 Then, dip the paperclip into a small amount of black polish and add another dot to the center—that’s the pupil.
 Finish with a top coat to pull everything together.